krotrn/krotrn/README.md

 ---

 ## 🌱 **Learning Roadmap**:
-🌐 Enhancing expertise in **Back-End Development** as part of my full-stack learning journey.
+🌐 Enhancing expertise in **Nextjs** as part of my full-stack learning journey.
 🔢 Strengthening problem-solving skills on **LeetCode** and **competitive programming** platforms.
 🤖 Beginning foundational work in **AI/ML** to prepare for future specialization.
 🧩 Building and contributing to real-world projects that reflect practical, industry-relevant skills.